Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 He calmed down eventually.
 He found enough strength to grab onto the sheets and crawl again atop the covers, and lay there panting for a while before daring to look aside.

 Wen Qing had her back turned to him.
 She was holding—she was holding it, and rocking her arms back and forth.
-Another cabinet stood at this end of the room, and she had put over it a bowl of goat milk, in which she dipped a piece of cloth for it to suck on.
+Another cabinet stood at this end of the room, and she had put over it a bowl of what looked like goat milk, in which she dipped a piece of cloth for the—for it to suck on.

 Wei Wuxian wanted to retch.
 He wanted to be the one crying.